NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 | [1.0,2.0) | 1.0 ≤ x < 2.0 | Mixed inclusive minimum and exclusive maximum version |
 | (1.0)    | invalid | invalid |

 When using the PackageReference format, NuGet also supports using a floating notation, \*, for Major, Minor, Patch, and pre-release suffix parts of the number.
 Floating versions are not supported with the `packages.config` format.
-When a floating version is specified the rule is to resolve to the highest existent version that match the version description.
-Examples of loating versions and the resolutions are below.
+When a floating version is specified, the rule is to resolve to the highest existent version that matches the version description.
+Examples of floating versions and the resolutions are below.

 > [!Note]
 > Version ranges in PackageReference include pre-release versions.
 By design, floating versions do not resolve prerelease versions unless opted into.
 For the status of the related feature request, see [issue 6434](https://github.com/NuGet/Home/issues/6434#issuecomment-358782297).